Boesenbergia rotunda: Uses

 Fingerroot is known as temu kunci in Indonesian.
 It is widely used in Javanese cuisine in Indonesia.

 In addition to its culinary uses, it is also specifically used as a spice, or as flavoring agents, dyes, or also traditional medicine.
-After its discovery, B. rotunda has been used as research material in rat studies and microbiological studies (see Research and Studies section).
+After its discovery, B. rotunda has been used as research material in rat studies and microbiological studies.

 In Thai cooking, fingerroot is called krachai (กระชาย; [krà.tɕʰāːj]) and is an ingredient in dishes such as kaeng tai pla.
 It is used in some kroeung pastes of Cambodian cuisine and is known as k'cheay (ខ្ជាយ).
 In the west it is usually found pickled or frozen.
 The rhizomes are commonly used as vegetables in main dishes or eaten raw when young.
 It is also used to help make fermented soya bean cake, also called tempeh, a traditional Indonesian food.
 Its roots and rhizomes are cultivated in Indonesia, Indochina, and India in small homes and is also popularly used in flavorful curry dishes.
 Fingerroot is also incorporated into tonic mixtures such as the famous Indonesian tonic jamu.

 It is sometimes confused with Alpinia officinarum, another plant in the family Zingiberaceae which is also known as lesser galangal.